Best Practice

 Coding qualitative data

 For qualitative researchers, the coding process is one of the key tools for structuring qualitative data to facilitate any data analysis.
-In ATLAS.ti, data is broken down into quotations, or segments of data that can be reduced to a set of codes which can be analyzed later.
+In ATLAS.ti, data is broken down into quotations or segments of data that can be reduced to a set of codes that can be analyzed later.

 The codes and quotations appear in the margin next to a document in ATLAS.ti.
 This visualization is useful in showing how much of your data is coded and what concise meaning can be inferred from the data.
-In terms of thematic analysis, however, the codes can be assigned different colors based on what the researcher perceives as categories emerging from their project.
-For example, codes that indicate the benefits of a particular life decision (in the case above, raising children) can be colored in green while the corresponding drawbacks can be colored in red.
+In terms of thematic analysis, however, the codes can be assigned different colors based on what the researcher perceives as categories emerging from their project, as seen in the example above.

 ATLAS.ti tools for thematic analysis

-As discussed above, analyzing qualitative data for themes can often be a matter of determining which codes and which categories of codes appear the most often.
+As discussed above, analyzing qualitative data for themes can often be a matter of determining which codes and which categories of codes appear across the data and patterns among them.
 Indeed, any analysis software can assist you with this coding process for thematic analysis.
 The tools in ATLAS.ti, however, can help to make the process easier and more insightful.
 Let's look at a few of the many important features that are invaluable to conducting thematic analysis.

 Code Manager

 The Code Manager is ATLAS.ti's central space where researchers can organize and analyze their codes independent of the raw data.
-Researchers can perform numerous tasks in Code Manager depending on their research questions and objectives, including looking just at the data that includes a particular code, organizing codes into hierarchies through code folders and nested codes, and determining the frequencies and level of theoretical development for each code.
+Researchers can perform numerous tasks in the Code Manager depending on their research questions and objectives, including looking just at the data that is associated with a particular code, organizing codes into hierarchies through code categories and nested sub-codes, and determining the frequencies and level of theoretical development for each code.

 Co-Occurrence Analysis

 Combinations of codes that overlap with each other can also illuminate themes in your data, perhaps more ably than discrete codes.
-This is different than understanding codes as groups, as an analysis for codes that occur together frequently in the data can give a sense as to the relationships between different aspects of a phenomenon.
+This is different from understanding codes as groups, as an analysis for codes that frequently occur together in the data can give a sense of the relationships between different aspects of a phenomenon.

 The Co-Occurrence Analysis tool helps researchers determine co-occurrence between different codes by placing them in a table, a bar chart, a Sankey diagram, or a force-directed graph.
 These visualizations can illustrate the strength of relationships between codes to you and your research audience.
 The relationships themselves can also be useful in generating themes useful for your analysis.